kallaway/100-days-of-code/r1-log.md

 ### R1D74-75
 Practicing #SQL and #Python + data structures.
 Just earned my 4th star on the Sql Badge on HackerRank!

+### R1D76
+Practiced tons of Python and SQL.
+Problem solving, data structures and algorithms.